We take a look back over the past five decades and lists what in his opinion were and still are the ten best Irish bands.

 One’s preferences in music are subjective and influenced by what one hears as a teen and I have to admit mine would have been influenced by those early days in Limerick.
 Anyway enough reminiscing, and on with what I would consider Ireland’s top ten bands.

-10. The Dubliners – the most famous Irish folk group
+10. The Dubliners – the most famous Irish folk band

-You might think that the Irish folk group the Dubliners are an odd addition to this list, but think about it.
+You might think that the Irish folk band the Dubliners are an odd addition to this list, but think about it.

-In the fifty years during which they performed, the band played at venues all around the world, guested on the Ed Sullivan Show in the States, appeared on Top Of The Pops on numerous occasions, collaborated with the Pogues and were unofficially banned by RTE.
+In the 50 years during which they performed, the band brought Irish traditional music to venues all around the world.
+They guested on the Ed Sullivan Show in the States, appeared on Top Of The Pops on numerous occasions, collaborated with the Pogues, and were unofficially banned by RTE.

-The Dubliners can truly be said to have been the band that popularised Irish folk music not only in Ireland but across the world.
+Thanks to inspiring vocals of original lead singers, Luke Kelly and Ronnie Drew, The Dubliners can truly be said to have been the band that popularised Irish folk music not only on the Irish music scene but across the world.

-9. Clannad – Donegal’s most famous Irish band
+9. Clannad – Donegal’s most famous Irish folk band

-Often being more popular and successful abroad than at home in Ireland; the Donegal band Clannad has been hugely instrumental in showcasing not only Irish music but also the Irish language to the world.
+Often being more popular and successful abroad than at home in Ireland; the Donegal band Clannad has been hugely instrumental in showcasing not only Irish music and traditional folk music but also the Irish language to the world.

-Their haunting melodies — Harry’s Game and Robin The Hooded Man are only two of the singles that helped bring this irish band international acclaim that can be measured by their achieving eight UK top ten albums.
+Their haunting melodies — Harry’s Game and Robin The Hooded Man are only two of the singles that helped bring this Irish band international critical acclaim that can be measured by their achieving eight UK top ten albums.

 8. The Corrs – an Irish band with a pop-rock twist

-Combining traditional Irish musical themes with pop-rock has never been easy but a group of siblings from the County Louth have pulled it off in style and with great success.
+Combining traditional Irish musical themes with rock and pop music has never been easy but a group of siblings from the County Louth have pulled it off in style and with great success.

 Since their formation in 1990, the Corrs have released seven studio albums which have sold forty million worldwide along with numerous singles.

-Two of which, Talk On Corners and Forgiven Not Forgotten, have been simultaneously number one and two in the UK charts, one of only a handful of bands ever to have achieved this.
+Two of which, Talk On Corners and their acclaimed debut album Forgiven Not Forgotten, have been simultaneously number one and two in the UK charts, one of only a handful of bands ever to have achieved this.
 They are undoubtedly one of the best Irish pop bands.

 7. The Boomtown Rats – an Irish rock band from in Dublin